algorandfoundation/ARCs/ARCs/arc-draft_alternative_0014.md

 - Users MUST use only ed25519 keys to sign messages;
 - Multisig, LogicSig not supported;
 - Users MUST use non-rekeyed accounts.

-### Overview

-General idea: The mechanism uses blockchain addresses as unique identifiers.
-Users login into an application on a server/backend by proving they own a blockchain address.
-The proof is a digital signature that can be validated server-side.
-If the proof is valid, the server creates a new session (release of a cookie/JWT).

-The mechanism works as follows: a user attempts to login into an application with its blockchain address.
-The backend requests the user to prove her identity by signing a random message with the secret key in control of the blockchain address.
-The message MUST be unpredictable and only valid for one authentication request.
-Reproducible messages could be used by an attacker in a replay-attack.
-Thus, after signing the message the user forwards the result to the backend which validates the signature and eventually instantiates a new authenticated session with the user.
-The established session is characterized by a session id (i.e. a cookie or JWT).

-GRAPH HERE

-The previous section introduced a general mechanism to authenticate users with blockchain identities.
-This section provides an implementation of such a mechanism using the Algorand blockchain.
-It considers a User and a Verifier.
-The User owns an Algorand account which is identified with an Algorand key pair <PKa, SKa>.
-Algorand transforms traditional 32-bytes cryptographic keys into more readable and user-friendly objects.
-The public key is represented as Algorand address PKa, whereas the secret key is transformed into a base64 private key SKa.
-The User accesses her Algorand account via a wallet.
-The Verifier is any kind of system (i.e. application, dApp, entity) that wants to authenticate the User with her Algorand account.
-A wallet is any type of Algorand wallet, such as hot wallets like AlgoSigner, MyAlgo Wallet for browser and mobile wallets used through WalletConnect, and cold wallets like the Ledger Nano.

-The User presents to the Verifier her Algorand address (PKa) for authentication.
-The Verifier authenticates the User by asking her to sign an Authentication Message.
-The digital signature MUST be created with the secret key (SKa) of the Algorand account used for authentication.
-An Authentication Message is nothing but a sequence of bytes.
-Users connected to a wallet with an Algorand account can sign the Authentication Message with their SKs, and forge brand new digital signatures.

-To sum up, the solution use Algorand cryptographic primitives to achieve the following operations:

-- given an Algorand account and an Authentication Message, the user MUST be able to generate a digital signature using the SKa;
-- given an Algorand account and an Authentication Message, the verifier MUST be able to verify the digital signature of that message with the public key of the Algorand address (PKa).

 ### Authentication Message